-Turns out what they really wanted was what every customer wants: good service, fair rates and a decent human being to talk to when needs be.
+Turns out what they really wanted was what every customer wants: good service, fair rates, and a human being who returns their calls in a timely manner.

 That’s been more than enough to win business from some elite brands, including Starbucks, Subway and the Jim Pattison Group—a stalwart Canadian enterprise with hundreds of commercial properties.

 “Our clients were wonderful.
 They’d been through economic ups and downs themselves, so they understood what was happening with us,” says Ann.
 “As soon as we reverted back to our old brand and small operation, all our old clients started calling us and they’ve never stopped.”

 When they call, I treat them as a friend.
 I empathize and feel bad if they have an emergency.
 They know that we’re going to do whatever we can to help them.
 This became our reality.

 That’s when Ann and Len Lane realized their business wasn’t really about plumbing.
 Rather it’s about the relationships they have with their customers.
 In fact, Ann says their top marketing channel is word of mouth and referrals.